PulseWaves/Specification/specification.rst

 Reserved:
   Must be zero.

-The header is a mostly place holder of 60 bytes to make it possible that a WaVeS file can easily be converted into a valid WDP file to accompany a LAS 1.4 file that contains point types 4, 5, 9, or 10 without a full re-write of the WaVeS file.
+The header is a mostly place holder of 60 bytes to make it possible that a Waves file can easily be converted into a valid WDP file to accompany a LAS 1.4 file that contains point types 4, 5, 9, or 10 without a full re-write of the Waves file.

 .. csv-table:: WaveSamples of Pulse
     :header: "Item", "Units", "Format", "Size"